usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Revised Facilitator Guide Module 1.md

 - Audit or compliance failures
 - Breach of sensitive data

-**Group Discussion: Surfacing security risks early<a name="twenty"></a>**
+**Group discussion: Surfacing security risks early<a name="twenty"></a>**

 Total time allocation: 5-10 min

-**Activity Instructions**:
+**Activity instructions**:
 - Purpose:Apply what they've learned about security risks and procurement.
-- Expected Outcomes: Learners will be able to generate relevant, security-focused questions to ask during market research that help identify and mitigate risks early in the acquisition process.
+- Expected outcomes: Learners will be able to generate relevant, security-focused questions to ask during market research that help identify and mitigate risks early in the acquisition process.
 - Materials needed:
     - None
 - Instructions for facilitator: